dickens88/sec_news_en_scrapy/README.md

 # How to
 ##  Install Scrapy
 Install scrapy is really sample, you can visit [Scrapy Guide](https://doc.scrapy.org/en/latest/intro/install.html) to get some details.
+But before you do this, make sure you have already installed Python3 on your computer.

 ## Dependent packages